-Russian Oregon Social Services provides culturally specific domestic violence and sexual assault (DVSA) services to the Russian-speaking population in Oregon and southwest Washington.
+Slavic Oregon Social Services provides culturally specific domestic violence and sexual assault (DVSA) services to the Slavic-speaking population in Oregon and southwest Washington.

-Our goal is to provide services that change social attitudes, perspectives and beliefs related to DVSA in the Russian-speaking community.
+Our goal is to provide services that change social attitudes, perspectives and beliefs related to DVSA in the Slavic-speaking community.

 Our vision is that social change will eventually lead to a significant decrease in DVSA in the community.
 Service delivery is respectful, easily accessible and non-intrusive.
 All our services are free and focused on safety and confidentiality of DVSA survivors.